 Install The CPU

-Some CPUs come with fans, other don’t.
-If you’ve seem some builds that have water cooled parts, don’t worry about that.
+Some CPUs come with fans, others don’t.
+If you’ve seen some builds that have water-cooled parts, don’t worry about that.
 That’s for a more advanced enthusiast.

 There should be instructions on how you can attach the fan to your CPU.
 Once the fan is properly fitted, we’re ready to move on to the GPU.

 Install The Storage

 Next, you’ll want to mount your drives to your case.
 Typically, there are hard drives bay that you can use to install either your hard drives or SSDs.